oyeb/phoenix/README.md

 * Subprocess management
     - start, end, resource (mem, cpu, "real" time), privileges

+## Bots

++ The bots' information must be stored in `bots_config.json` as JSON objects.
+They must be directly usable by system calls such as exec*

 #Security

 We can protect our system by running bot process in `chroot` jails or `containers` (LXD, LXC or Docker) which help in minimising damages when scripts attempt privilege escalation or arbit code injection.